-- UTILITIES: utilities package, containing various tools like the operational FA-to-GRIB converter (PROGRID), or programs to operate on ODB and radiances bias corrections. - SCRIPTS: scripts used at ECMWF to launch different configurations of IFS; some of them are used in the ECMWF procedures "prep\an" and "prep\ifs". - MITRAILLE: MITRAILLETTE environnement (environnement to do simple code validations).
+- UTILITIES: utilities package, containing various tools like the operational FA-to-GRIB converter (PROGRID), or programs to operate on ODB and radiances bias corrections. - SCRIPTS: scripts used at ECMWF to launch different configurations of IFS; some of them are used in the ECMWF procedures "prep\an" and "prep\ifs". - VALIDATION: code validation tools, like MITRAILLETTE environnement. - OOPS and OOPSIFS: environmement for OOPS. - CRM: environnement for cloud resolving model (Khairoutdinov and Randall, 2003). - ECFFTW: environnement to use FFTW package (more flexible Fourier transforms).